Looking out for eye health this summer

 Regular eye exams

 Eye exams are like remembering to clean out a desk drawer… something we always mean to do but never get around to doing!
 At around age 40, your eyesight tends to take a downward turn, so be sure to book yourself in for frequent eye exams to ensure that any accumulative age-related eye issues, such as glaucoma, can be stopped in their tracks at an early stage.
 For everyone else, opticians recommend a general checkup every three years, so don’t delay if the last time you paid your eye doctor a visit was sometime before the mobile phone was invented.
+If your eyesight is deteriorating you may want to try 1 day contact lenses.

 Never sleep in old contact lenses